zer2/fantasy-basketball-optimizer/dynamic_explanation.md

+## 1. Describing draft state
+Include the figure from the paper with the breakdown of the 5 player categories

+### A_c
+### p
+### A_u
+### B_m
+### B_u

+## 2. The X-score system

+G-scores treat player-to-player and week-to-week variance equivalently because from the perspective of a static ranking list, both represent complete unknowns with respect to other players.
+However, in the dynamic context, player-to-player variance is not a complete unknown, since the drafter knows exactly which players were already drafted.

+This motivates treating player-to-player and week-to-week variance in different ways.
+Week-to-week variance is still uncapturable, since there is no way of knowing beforehand whether any player will have a good or bad week.
+Therefore it makes sense to think ot week-to-week variance as fundamental and include it in category scores.
+On the other hand, with some player statistics known, those players effectively have zero player-to-player variance.
+As more players are added the total variance will go down.
+While inter-player variance is still important, since it is not stable it should not be baked into the scoring metric.

+## 3. Expected X-score by draft round
+## 4. Approximating future draft picks as a function of weight
+## 5. Gradient descent

+## 3. Limitations
 The most important weaknesses to keep in mind for H-scoring are
 * The algorithm does not adjust for the choices of other drafters.
 If you notice another drafter pursuing a particular punting strategy, you might want to avoid that strategy for yourself so that you do not compete